JackStouffer/jacks_standard_library/README.md

 versions of the SIMD code for many of the functions. glibc will be significantly faster for comparable operations.

+### AVX512

+I don't own a AVX512 compatible CPU, currently.
+So everything is written for AVX2 on x64.

 ### Notes on Safety

 In 99% of cases you shouldn't turn off assertions by using the `NDEBUG` macro